Vintage NASA photos taken by early astronauts to be auctioned off

 The vintage photographs will be sold by Skinner Auctioneers and Appraisers in Marlborough, Mass.
 People can leave bids online starting later this week and the live auction will take place on November 2.

-The prints up for sale include the first ever photo of the Earth from space and an image of a footprint made by astronaut Buzz Aldrin on the surface of the moon.
+The prints up for sale include the first ever photo of the Earth from space taken by a person and an image of a footprint made by astronaut Buzz Aldrin on the surface of the moon.
 Other photos include a shot of the original seven project Mercury astronauts, the Nile River and the Red Sea from space, and a print of Eugene Cernan, the last man on the moon.

 The photos were printed around the time the negative was made.
 A spokeswoman for Skinner said it's unclear how many were made during that time.